lemonlime-linux/iso/README.md

 Help us build a friendly and powerful platform!
 See [CONTRIBUTING.md](../docs/CONTRIBUTING.md) or open an issue to get started.

+## Project Roadmap

+See the [Lemonlime Linux v0.1 Roadmap](https://github.com/lemonlime-linux/docs/issues/1) for high-level goals, milestones, and progress across all repositories.

 ## License

 [GNU GPL-3.0](LICENSE)